-Although the PSE may have a contractual relationship directly with the client, the prime consultant or the design/build contractor, the PSE interacts mostly with other professionals, the general contractor and the testing and inspection companies associated with the building project.
+Although the PSE may have a contractual relationship directly with the client, the prime consultant or the design/build

 The PSE is responsible for the integrity of the primary structural system of the building.
 Although the PSE can rely on other structural engineers to be responsible for primary structural elements, the PSE has the overall responsibility to verify that the designs achieve a primary structural system that meets applicable standards.
 Structural engineers, other than the PSE, who are also engaged on a project in an ancillary role are to sign and seal the documents related to the structural components (either secondary or specialty structural elements) for which they are responsible.
 The PSE does not take professional responsibility for the work of others, but rather performs a coordinating role.